The Wegner Grotto is Worth Checking Out

 Where did the idea for the Wegner Grotto come from?

-Neither of the two were born artists, but their world changed when in 1929, they visited a homemade grotto known as Dickeyville Grotto.
-After seeing this, they felt inspired to build a sculpture garden that will become an inspiration and attract visitors from across the country.
+Neither of the two were born artists, but their world changed when, in 1929, they visited a homemade grotto known as Dickeyville Grotto.
+After seeing this, they felt inspired to build a sculpture garden that would become an inspiration and attract visitors from across the country.
 The couple returned to their farm and began building sculptures and structures that were basically made from cement and pieces of broken glass.
-Within just a couple of years, their home got surrounded by works of art.
+Within just a couple of years, their home was surrounded by works of art.

 The result of such continued hard work was the Wegner Grotto.
-It wholly followed the Dickeyville pattern i.e building something out of cement and then embedding it with thousand of shards of cracked glass and many chunks of crockery.
+It wholly followed the Dickeyville pattern, i.e, building something out of cement and then embedding it with thousands of shards of cracked glass and many chunks of crockery.

 The Present-day Wegner Grotto scenario